furkanuzmez/Developer-Notes-/checkListToKnow.md

 -   **Independent**  − An algorithm should have step-by-step directions, which should be independent of any programming code.
 - [ ] **Analysis of Algorithms**
+        Efficiency of an algorithm can be analyzed at two different stages, before implementation and after implementation.
+They are the following −

+-   **_A Priori_  Analysis**  − This is a theoretical analysis of an algorithm.
+Efficiency of an algorithm is measured by assuming that all other factors, for example, processor speed, are constant and have no effect on the implementation.

+-   **_A Posterior_  Analysis**  − This is an empirical analysis of an algorithm.
+The selected algorithm is implemented using programming language.
+This is then executed on target computer machine.
+In this analysis, actual statistics like running time and space required, are collected.

+We shall learn about  _a priori_  algorithm analysis.
+Algorithm analysis deals with the execution or running time of various operations involved.
+The running time of an operation can be defined as the number of computer instructions executed per operation.

+## Algorithm Complexity

+Suppose  **X**  is an algorithm and  **n**  is the size of input data, the time and space used by the algorithm X are the two main factors, which decide the efficiency of X.

+-   **Time Factor**  − Time is measured by counting the number of key operations such as comparisons in the sorting algorithm.

+-   **Space Factor**  − Space is measured by counting the maximum memory space required by the algorithm.

+The complexity of an algorithm  **f(n)**  gives the running time and/or the storage space required by the algorithm in terms of  **n**  as the size of input data.

 - [ ] **Searching and Sorting**
 - [ ] Greedy Algorithms
 - [ ] Dynamic Programming